NetApp/Verda/README.md

 # Execution Hooks with Astra Control

+This repository provides a collection of execution hooks for common applications that make application protection more robust and easier to implement.

 An execution hook is a custom script that you can run before or after a snapshot of a managed app in Astra Control, or after a restore of an application.
 For example, if you have a database app, you can use execution hooks to pause all database transactions before a snapshot, and resume transactions after the snapshot is complete.
 This ensures application-consistent snapshots.

+The execution hooks provided in this repo are provided under Community Support.
+Readers are advised to test them in staging environments before using in production.

 ## Execution Hook Actions and Stages